ALatentPlace/ComfyUI_yanc/README.md

 ### Masking

 **Light Source Mask**: A node which takes the brightest parts of an image (can be adjusted with a threshold) and creates a blurred mask.

+### Utils

+**Get Mean Color**: Gets the mean color of the provided image.
+By applying a mask you can chose the area of which you want to get the mean color value.

+**RGB Color**: A helper node to create RGB colors.
+Outputs an INT value for the color as well as for each channel.
+Also export the color in HEX format.

 ## Demo Workflows